n42r/n42r.github.io/index.md

 Before that, I worked on product design and development of social media apps and games, and in classical AI (not machine learning).
 I have also spent some time doing teaching and managerial roles in universities.
 Here's a [old portfolio](https://raw.githubusercontent.com/n42r/n42r.github.io/main/assets/pdf/kasrin_portfolio_media_[2005-2013]_ocred.pdf) of projects I was involved in before my doctoral work.

-With regards to my background, I am one of those world-citizen types who spent their lives in multiple countries and internalized various cultures: it has its pros and cons.
+I am one of those world-citizen types who spent their lives in multiple countries and internalized various cultures: it has its pros and cons.
 I'm intuitively-driven in how I approach both work and life.

 I'm open to (meta)data management / data architecture consulting work and looking to find a work environment where I fit in nicely.
 Reach me at: nk.eon48[at]slmail.me